 5. Zero Sum

 The closing track from Year Zero perfectly sums up the apocalyptic and dystopian vibes of this very politically charged record.
-The lyrical concept of the album presents a scarily realistic nightmare where power hungry politicians have taken over and everyone is hooked on mind altering drugs, two concepts of which unfortunately seem to be becoming a reality more than ever in 2019.
-However, towards the end the lyrics offer a glimmer of hope when some kind of higher powers warns humanity that it must learn from its mistakes or it will be doomed.
-However, with this song that hope does not come to fruition, as humans fail to change and are destroyed by this higher power which turns out to be alien beings.
+The lyrical concept of the album presents a scarily realistic nightmare where power-hungry politicians have taken over and everyone is hooked on mind-altering drugs, two concepts that unfortunately seem to be becoming a reality more than ever in 2019.
+However, towards the end, the lyrics offer a glimmer of hope when some kind of higher power warns humanity that it must learn from its mistakes or it will be doomed.
+However, with this song hope does not come to fruition, as humans fail to change and are destroyed by this higher power which turns out to be alien beings.
 All in all, it is one of the bleakest album closers ever recorded.